ast-fortiss-tum/near-duplicate-detection-siamese-networks/README.md

 *What this does*

 1. Creates a new Conda env called **`snn-ndd`**.
-   2. Installs all Conda‑managed packages (PyTorch, transformers, gensim, …).
+2. Installs all Conda‑managed packages.

 ### 3) Activate the environment